pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

 gets created in the current directory.

     * This will overwrite `.gitignore` and `Gemfile`.
 That's ok.

-    * You'll want to manually add the line `ruby "2.3.3"` into that `Gemfile` as the second line
+9. You'll want to manually add the line `ruby "2.3.3"` into that `Gemfile` as the second line

-9. You should be able to continue with the standard rails tutorial from step
+10. You should be able to continue with the standard rails tutorial from step <http://guides.rubyonrails.org/getting_started.html#hello-rails-bang>.
+You may want to go back and look at the last part of step 3, which explains the structure of the Rails directories.

+# Next Steps if you want to deploy on Heroku

+At whatever stage you are ready to deploy on Heroku, here's what you need to do.

+1. Convert from sqlite3 to postgres if you haven't already.
+See: <http://www.daveferrara1.com/ruby-in-rails-switch-from-sqlite3-to-postgres/>

 # MacOS Problems